Ger O’Hanlon | Throwback Thursday

 What’s the proudest moment for you so far in your singing journey/career?

-I think the proudest moment in my singing journey so far is getting a record to no. 1.
-I remember waking up and checking the charts and it was a real full circle moment for me.
-It was my Mother’s birthday so she would have been 46 years old, it was very special for me.
+Well, the proudest moment in my singing journey so far is getting a record to no. 1.
+Like I remember waking up and checking the charts and it was a real full-circle moment for me.
+It was my mother’s birthday so she would have been 46 years old, it was very special for me.
 It’s a moment I’ll cherish forever.